Some posts contain compensated links. Please read this disclaimer for more info.

 Pisak-Kulina Beaches, Starigrad

 The twin beaches of Pisak and Kulin lie in the gorgeous Paklenica Riviera in Starigrad, a quick drive northeast of Zadar.
-Starigrad is the gateway to Paklenica National Park, which entices nature lovers, while beach enthusiast will find everything they need on Pisak-Kulina Beaches.
+Starigrad is the gateway to Paklenica National Park, which entices nature lovers, while beach enthusiasts will find everything they need on Pisak-Kulina Beaches.

 These beautiful beaches on the tip of sharp promontories consist of pebbles (so be sure to bring your swimming shoes) and shallow, crystal-clear water.
 Kulina Beach is particularly interesting because of the old fortified Večka Tower at the end of the peninsula.